jhgille2/SoybaseData/README.md

 > Genetic.position.cM: SNP position on the linkage map in cM

 **SNPChip50KData.csv**
-Various descriptive and positional data for 50K SNPs
+Various descriptive and positional data for 50K SNPs from [two populations](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4704267/)
 > ss.ID: Submitted SNP ID
 > SNP.ID: SNP Name in the Glyma1 assembly
 > Glyma1.01.Chromosome/Coordinate: Chromosome and BP position of the SNP in the Glyma1 assembly